Cow Head (town): Arts and culture

 Cow Head is the home to the Gros Morne Theatre Festival.

-A new theatre named in honour of nurse, Myra Bennett, is currently under construction and aiming for completion in 2021.
+A new theatre named in honour of nurse, Myra Bennett, was completed in 2021.

 Geology

 The Cow Head Group is made up of a series of continental slope strata that contain numerous boulders made of carbonate.
 These have yielded numerous trilobite fossils and have led to the identification of new species, including Catillicephala cifelli, named after paleontologist Rich Cifelli.